JDDoesDev/presentations/marketo.md

 Note:
 - The conversation needs to be started
-- The stigma needs to be erased and the first step is opening up the conversation
+- The stigma needs to be erased and the first step is starting the conversation.
-- And you people are here.
-You're taking the right steps.
-Even if you don't have mental illness yourself, thank you!
+  - This is why I'm here today

 <!--s-->

 ## WHY SHOULD THIS BE IMPORTANT TO YOU?

 Note:
-Approximately 20% of adults in the US experience mental illness in a given year - NAMI.org We're going to find out later, that number is higher in the tech community.
+1 in 5 adults in the US experience mental illness in a given year - NAMI.org We're going to find out later, that number is higher in the tech community.

 <!--s-->